DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Roku's Basilisk
 "Impossible escape."
-- Whenever a Spell Misfires, instantly rechannel the last three Mana accumulated by the Misfired Spell.
+- Whenever a Spell Misfires, instantly rechannel the last three Mana Accumulated by the Misfired Spell.

 ### Celestial Chains
 "Disquieting whispers of writhing pain, tempered by steel."
 - Draw two additional cards per turn.
-- You can channel one additional mana per turn.
+- You can channel one additional Mana per turn.
-- Take 1 Damage for each Mana channelled past 3.
+- Take 1 damage every time you channel Mana.

 ### Soul Mantle
 "While victory and defeat are decided by tacticians, living and dying will always lay in the realm of warriors."
+- Gain 4 Ward whenever you kill an enemy.
 - Whenever you kill an enemy, heal 4 Health and draw three Skill cards.

 ### Dawn's Embrace